-In surgical pathology coding, specimens/container, bundling/unbundling, lymph node regional resection, tissue/procedure vs. diagnosis are the most challenging issues.
+In surgical pathology coding, specimens/containers, bundling/unbundling, lymph node regional resection, and tissue/procedure vs. diagnosis are the most challenging issues.

 Underneath the key processes involved in surgical pathology for accurate coding of CPT code 88305.

-Examinations would be ordered as a gross and microscopic pathology examination or a gross and microscopic tissue exam.
+Examinations would be ordered as gross and microscopic pathology or gross and microscopic tissue exams.

-Histologic sections of tissue are pfrocessed for microscopic viewing using either chemical fixation or frozen section.
+- Histologic tissue sections are processed for microscopic viewing using either chemical fixation or frozen section.

-Frozen section processing involves freezing the tissue and generating thin frozen slices of the specimen that are mounted onto glass slides.
+- Frozen section processing involves freezing the tissue and generating thin frozen slices of the specimen mounted onto glass slides.

-Tissue is placed in a container that has the tissue source, preoperative diagnosis, and patient identification information labelled on it.
+- Tissue is placed in a container that has the tissue source, preoperative diagnosis, and patient identification information labeled on it.

-Specimens from different locations must be submitted in separate containers, each labelled with the source of the tissue.
+- Specimens from different locations must be submitted in separate containers, each labeled with the source of the tissue.

 Phases Of Assignment